 As for my life, I enjoy the Northwest and the fabulous opportunities it affords to be active outdoors.
 In the summer, I enjoy wake-surfing and swimming in Lake Washington or doing just about anything on our many waterways.
 In the winter, I love snow-boarding and being outdoors in the mountains.
 Bicycling and hiking are other pursuits I try to pursue regularly, and I have recently been dabbling in yoga classes.

 My true passion in life is music.
 My mother raised a musical family, and I started playing the drums at an early age.
-I recently joined an excellent blues band out of Tacoma called Zero Down.
-We play regularly at the Rock the Dock club on Tacoma’s waterfront.
+I recently played with an excellent blues band out of Tacoma called Zero Down, with regular gigs at the Rock the Dock club on Tacoma’s waterfront.
 I relish the creativity, communication and comradery only music affords.
 Rock, blues, r & b and popular music are among my favorites, and I’m starting to be drawn to country music thanks to my daughter Cleo.
 (Pictured with one of my drum heroes, Dave Weckl, at Jazz Alley in 2016.)

 I played basketball for Highline High School and it remains my favorite sport.
 I have also learned that sports and law share much in common.
 Both reward a strong work ethic, determination, integrity, and preparation.
 In law, these positive attributes are critical not only for the success of the attorney, but for the people represented as well.
 Those possessing respected values succeed because the law, at its core, is nothing more than a system of human beings making decisions and judgments about others.